 A humanist celebrant provides an alternative to religious ceremonies for people wishing to celebrate or commemorate key life events — such as weddings, namings, and funerals — in a non-religious way.

 A humanist wedding celebrant gets to know the love story of the couple the ceremony is for.
-They spend time with the bride and groom-to-be before their wedding, learning how they met and what makes them work as a couple.
-A humanist funeral celebrant talks to the family and friends of the person who has died, learning about their life and legacy.
-A humanist naming celebrant meets the family looking to welcome a new person into the fold and discusses their hopes and wishes for the child’s future.
+They spend time with the couple before their wedding, learning how they met and what makes the two of them work together.

 This preparation then allows them to write and conduct unique, meaningful, non-religious ceremonies for the most important times in our lives: